-The 2024 Chevrolet Equinox EV isn’t the General Motors brand’s first electric model, but it might be the most consequential.
-Chevy has plenty of EV experience, but with the Equinox EV, which is scheduled to go on sale in fall 2023, it’s prioritizing mass-market appeal.
+The 2024 Chevrolet Equinox EV isn’t the General Motors brand’s first electric model, but it might be its most consequential.
+Chevy has plenty of EV experience, but with the Equinox EV, which is scheduled to go on sale later this year, it’s prioritizing mass-market appeal.

-In fact, the current gasoline Chevy Equinox is the brand’s second most popular model, after the Silverado pickup truck.
+The current gasoline Chevy Equinox is the brand’s second-most popular model, after the Silverado pickup truck.
 So the Equinox EV brings electric power to a type of vehicle a lot of people are already buying.
-And based on what we saw in an online preview of the Equinox EV, it should be an improvement on the gasoline version in many ways.
+Here’s everything we know about the car so far.

 While it shares a name with the gasoline Equinox, the Equinox EV is a clean sheet design that makes use of GM’s Ultium modular battery architecture.
 That allowed designers to give the Equinox EV better proportions than its gasoline sibling.

-Dimensions were largely determined by the battery pack, which sits between the wheels and required a 9.0-inch wheelbase stretch over the gasoline Equinox.
-That should benefit passenger space (Chevy isn’t quoting figures just yet), and, in photos at least, helps give the Equinox EV a sleeker appearance than the somewhat pudgy gasoline model.
+Dimensions were largely determined by the battery pack, which sits between the wheels and required a 9.0-inch wheelbase stretch compared to the gasoline Equinox.
+That should benefit passenger space (Chevy isn’t quoting figures just yet) and, in photos at least, helps give the Equinox EV a sleeker appearance than the somewhat pudgy gasoline model.
 The look, which Chevy designer Sam Bell calls “Americana Cool,” also incorporates some aerodynamic features like flush door handles.

 Chevy plans to offer 1LT, 2LT, 3LT, 2RS, and 3RS trim levels, with the RS models getting sportier styling elements.
 Two-tone exteriors will be available, with a black roof on RS models and a retro-looking white roof for LT models.
 Fairly large 19-inch wheels are standard, with 20-inch and 21-inch wheels also available.